Geo (automobile): Tracker

 The Geo Tracker was an SUV introduced in 1989 and based on the Suzuki Sidekick.
 It was a low cost 4x4 vehicle, introduced as a two-door with either a convertible or fixed hard top in base or upscale LSi versions.
 All models between 1989 and 1990 were offered in 5-speed manual with four-wheel drive.
 In 1996, the two-door hard top was dropped in favor of the four-door model.
 The four-door offered a 95 hp engine and an optional four-speed automatic transmission.
 The Tracker was produced from 1989 to 1998 under the Geo marque, and 1999 to 2004 under Chevrolet itself, making it the longest running Geo model.
 The Tracker was completely redesigned for the 1999 model year.

+In popular culture

+In the Simpsons episode "Homer Loves Flanders", while Homer Simpson chases a driving Ned Flanders on foot, Flanders' wife Maude tells him "Come on Ned, move this thing!" to which he replies "I can't, it's a Geo!".